The Lords of Salem (film): Production

+Development

 The Lords of Salem is the third film from Haunted Movies, the first two being Insidious and The Bay.
 After directing the remake of Halloween and its sequel, Rob Zombie stated that he wanted to try something different and original.
 Also factoring into Zombie's decision was that he was offered complete creative freedom for the project, something that he did not have for either of his Halloween pictures.
 Zombie had the idea for the movie before starting on the second Halloween movie; however, as he puts it, "it wasn't really like I was working on it.
 I was like, 'Oh, this would kind of be a cool idea.
 Like, Salem radio station, blah blah blah, music', and then [I] forgot I even wrote that down."
 After Jason Blum came to Zombie asking for something "supernatural in nature", Zombie was reminded of the Salem idea.
 Despite this, Zombie stated that much of the original concept changed significantly, noting that once the project got underway that he "basically started writing it from scratch".

+Filming

+Principal photography for The Lords of Salem began in April 2011, with filming taking place on location in Los Angeles and Salem, Massachusetts.
+Some shooting took place in the Charter Street Historic District in Salem, including at the Old Burying Point cemetery.
+In Los Angeles, the Linda Vista Community Hospital and the Los Angeles Theatre were also used as a filming location.
+Filming was done quickly, at a rate faster than Zombie was used to for his films and as a result much of the script was changed to adjust to the abbreviated schedule.